NetLogo/NW-Extension/README.md

 Eigenvector centrality is only defined for connected networks, and the primitive will report `false` for disconnected graphs.
 (Just like `distance-to` does when there is no path to the target turtle.)

+As of now, the primitive treats every network as if it were an undirected network (even if the links are directed).
+Future versions will take the direction of links into account.

 As of now, link weights are not taken into account.

 #### closeness-centrality